 I practise for a few minutes for refreshment throughout the day.

-My Free Short Course in Somatics - Project for Novemeber 2018
+My Free Short Course in Somatics Project - a work in progress

 Somatics is a brain-based movement modality which addresses habitual patterns of tension, stress, co-contraction and muscle-guarding in the body.
 It brings awareness to holding and over-recruitment, and it restores movement where there has been lack of movement.
 Basically, it is bringing the muscles back under the control of the brain - or if you like, re-acquainting the brain with the real estaste under its control.

 Somatics, in the tradition of Thomas Hanna, involves daily movements to remind the brain of the individual's movemen potential.
-I am teaching a 5 introductory course in a new Facebook group I have created and am right now in the process of making an infographic to help newcomers to Somatics establish a practice.
+I am teaching an introductory course in a new Facebook group I have created and am right now in the process of making an infographic to help newcomers to Somatics with some key movements to form the basis of a daily practice.

 COMING UP IN THE FUTURE :